AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-2-writing-the-guarantee.md

 The exact smallest margin is not needed.
 A guaranteed positive lower bound is enough to prove that every allowed input is classified as cat.
 The derivation above is our first certificate.
+To scale this argument beyond a toy network, we need a general language for the inputs, computation, and output claim that the certificate connects.

-## Name the pieces of the proof
+## Turn the hand proof into a verification problem

 During inference, a fixed neural network is a numerical program.
 It takes an input, follows a fixed sequence of operations, and returns an output.
 Program